hot-glue-for-rails/hot-glue/README.md

 `@@table_label_singular` and `@@table_label_plural` on your model objects.)

 Note that list labels may  be automatically omitted on downnested scaffolds.

+### `--form-placeholder-labels` (default: false)

+When set to true, fields, numbers, and text areas will have placeholder labels.
+Will not apply to dates, times, datetimes, dropdowns (enums + foreign keys), or booleans.

+See also setting `--form-labels-position` to control position or omit normal labels.

 ### `--no-list-heading`